Liechtenstein: Politics

+In March 2003, a constitutional referendum approved amendments that expanded the prince's prerogatives, granting him broad veto authority, the power to dismiss the government, and the capacity to rule by emergency decree.
+The BBC characterised the resulting institutional framework as making Liechtenstein "Europe's only absolute monarchy".
+Both the 2003 expansion of princely powers and their reaffirmation in 2012 were approved by substantial majorities in high-turnout referendums.
+The Venice commission of the Council of Europe issued an extensive report concluding that several provisions were incompatible with prevailing European democratic standards.
+A further constitutional referendum in 2012 reaffirmed the prince's powers, with 76% of voters rejecting a proposal to limit the princely veto over legislation approved by referendum.
+In 2025, Freedom House's Freedom in the World survey ranked Liechtenstein 64th out of 194 countries for political rights and 20th for civil liberties, noting that despite the prince's significant political role, human rights and civil liberties are generally well protected.

 Legislative authority is vested in the unicameral Landtag, made up of 25 members elected for maximum four-year terms according to a proportional representation formula.
 Fifteen members are elected from the Oberland (Upper Country or region) and ten from the Unterland (Lower Country or region).
 Parties must receive at least 8% of the national vote to win seats in parliament, i.e., enough for two seats in the 25-seat legislature.
 Parliament proposes and approves a government, which the Prince formally appoints.
 Parliament may also pass votes of no confidence in the entire government or individual members.

 The government comprises the head of government (prime minister) and four government councillors (ministers), who are appointed by the Prince upon the proposal of parliament and with its concurrence, and reflect the balance of parties in parliament.
 The constitution stipulates that at least two government members be chosen from each of the two regions.
 The members of the government are collectively and individually responsible to parliament; parliament may ask the Prince to remove an individual minister or the entire government, or the Prince may do so unilaterally.

 Parliament elects from among its members a "Landesausschuss" (National Committee) made up of the president of the parliament and four additional members.
 The National Committee is charged with performing functions of parliamentary supervision.
 Parliament shares the authority to propose new legislation with the Prince, and with the citizenry, as both parliament and the citizenry may initiate referendums.

 Judicial authority is vested in the ordinary courts (the Regional Court at Vaduz in the first instance, the Princely High Court of Appeal at Vaduz in the second instance, and the Princely Supreme Court as a court of last resort), the Administrative Court, and the Constitutional Court.
 The Constitutional Court rules on the conformity of laws with the constitution and has five members (and five alternates) appointed by the Reigning Prince.